Duane Hanson: Career and style

 While the earlier works tended to be more contained spatially, the later figures had no clearly defined boundaries separating them from the viewer.
 They quite literally inhabited the viewer's space—with amusing results at times, as in the cases of Reading Man (1977) or Photographer (1978).
 Hanson sometimes would cast his own children in his work, as in Cheerleader (1988), and Surfer (1987).

-In 2018, two of Hanson's works were exhibited at the Met Breuer in the show "Like Life", which NY Times critic Roberta Smith reviewed, stating "[the show] juxtaposes figurative sculptures throughout time.
+In 2018, two of Hanson's works were exhibited at the Met Breuer in the show "Like Life", which New York Times critic Roberta Smith reviewed, stating "[the show] juxtaposes figurative sculptures throughout time.
 On view was Hanson's hyper-realistic “Housepainter II” (1984), and “Hermes,” attributed to Polykleitos (A.D. first or second century).
 Mr. Hanson's sculpture of a black man whitewashing a brown wall underscores the curators’ point that ancient marbles were originally brightly colored — and that the whiteness of Classical art is a fiction that has “colored” the Western view of perfection."

-Peter Schjeldahl, noted in his March 2018 article for The New Yorker about the show "Like Life", "his (Hanson's) hyperrealistic tableaux, starring a frowsy working-class housewife and a weary housepainter, curiously become ever more affecting as their period looks recede in time."
+Peter Schjeldahl noted, in his March 2018 article for The New Yorker about the show "Like Life", "his (Hanson's) hyperrealistic tableaux, starring a frowsy working-class housewife and a weary housepainter, curiously become ever more affecting as their period looks recede in time."

 The Estate of Duane Hanson is represented by Gagosian Gallery.

 Death

-Hanson died of Non Hodgkins’ lymphoma in a hospital in Boca Raton, Florida, 11 days before his 71st birthday.
+Hanson died of non-Hodgkin lymphoma in a hospital in Boca Raton, Florida, 11 days before his 71st birthday.